gregplaysguitar/django-trolley/readme.markdown

 The helper module can provide any of the following:

-1) A `get_cart` function, which should return a custom cart API class extending cart.api.Cart.
+1) A `get_cart` function, which should return a custom cart API class extending cart.api.BaseCart.
 This class should override certain methods to provide custom functionality.
 For example:

 In `cart_helpers/__init__.py`: